jpenna/binance/README.md

     secret: 'api-secret', // Same for this
     timeout: 15000, // Optional, defaults to 15000, is the request time out in milliseconds
     recvWindow: 10000, // Optional, defaults to 5000, increase if you're getting timestamp errors
-    disableBeautification: false,
+    beautify: false,
     /*
      * Optional, default is false.
 Binance's API returns objects with lots of one letter keys.
-By
-     * default those keys will be replaced with more descriptive, longer ones.
+     * These keys can be replaced with more descriptive, longer ones.
      */
     handleDrift: false
     /* Optional, default is false.
 If turned on, the library will attempt to handle any drift of